hutchisonlab/hutchisonlab.github.io/_pages/organic-electronics.md

 ## Energetics and Efficiency

 We are using computational methods to drive an “evolutionary algorithm” and quickly locate conducting polymers with tailored band gaps and energetics.
 Our approach has created a modeling pipeline for filtering through millions of possible co-polymers.
 To date, we have discovered thousands of high-efficiency candidates and are analyzing trends and synthetic accessibility.
+[Learn More...](/materials-discovery)

 ## Recent Publications: